eecs489staff/a1-sockets-mininet/README.md

 When grading your assignment, we will **ONLY** pull from your assigned repository, and only look at commits before the deadline.
 --->
 <a name="autograder"></a>
-## Troubleshooting
-You can check the correctness of your code by comparing the throughput result against your predicted bandwidth in Part 3.
-They should be similar.
-If not, then either the predicted value or your code is wrong.

-Common mistakes:
-- Using negative value for `ssize_t`
-- Not setting precision to 3 for throughput
-- Extra/lacking new lines or white spaces in your print statement
-- Debug output in your print statement
-- Not sending FIN/ACK
-- Counting FIN/ACK into throughput
-- Using the wrong char for the sent data
-- Not closing the sockets
-- Using the wrong timing method
-- Incorrect command line argument error priority
-- Reusing the same port while last server is still running
-- Only testing code on local machine

 ## Autograder

 The autograder tests the following aspects of `iPerfer`